apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 The active tracer is the one the test set, so it captures emission directly.
 For propagation tests, call `InstrumentationSystem.instrument.inject(...)` / `.extract(...)` inside the closure and assert on the carrier or context.
-See <doc:TraceYourApplication#Scoping-an-instrument-with-withInstrument> for the full semantics.
+See <doc:TraceYourApplication#Scoping-a-tracer-with-withTracer> for the full semantics.